Renting a home

 Overview of the rights, duties and obligations of private landlords and approved housing bodies.

 Security of tenure is a tenant’s right to stay in rented accommodation for a set amount of time.

 There are detailed rules governing the review and raising of private rents.
-These rules changed in December 2015.

 In general, tenants are legally entitled to a rent book, which records the rent paid and must contain specific information.